paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

   (E) each public agency or private organization designated as an Office of the State Long-Term Care Ombudsman under subchapter III or XI in accordance with [section 3058g(a)(4)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3058g/a/4/A&num=0&edition=prelim).

-**(c) Outreach activities; report on evaluations to be included in annual report** The Assistant Secretary shall, as part of the annual report submitted under subsection (a) of this section, prepare and submit a report on the outreach activities supported under this chapter, together with such recommendations as the Assistant Secretary deems appropriate.
+**(c) Outreach activities; report on evaluations to be included in annual report** The Assistant Secretary shall, as part of the annual report submitted under subsection (a), prepare and submit a report on the outreach activities supported under this chapter, together with such recommendations as the Assistant Secretary deems appropriate.
 In carrying out this subsection, the Assistant Secretary shall consider—

 (1) the number of older individuals reached through the activities;